lvbn/Tramonto/README.md

 This project was created with `create-react-app`.
 Context API was used to manage states.
 Vanilla CSS was chosen to style the apllication and the css modules was the preferred approach.

+## Features

+### * Landing page:
+Provides an overview of products and categories, providing the user a starting point.
+### * products page:
+Users can browse through products.
+Only the price is displayed bellow the product image.
+The client's preference is to follow a higly minimalistic approach.
+### * Shopping Cart:
+The shopping cart floats to the right.
+Is accessible anywhere in the application in order to allow the custommer to keep track of it without interrupting the shopping flow, increasing sales and providing a better user expierence.

 ## Available Scripts

 ### `npm start`